An ectopic pregnancy is when an embryo (fertilized egg) grows in the wrong place outside the womb, like in a fallopian tube or attached to an ovary.

 - Feeling faint or dizzy.
 This can be caused by blood loss which can cause low blood pressure.
 Blood pressure is the force of blood that pushes against the walls of your arteries.
 Arteries are blood vessels that carry blood away from your heart to other parts of the body.

-- Pain in your lower back or shoulder pain
+- Pain in your lower back or even your shoulder

-- Pain in the pelvic area (the part of the body between the stomach and legs).
+- Pain in your pelvic area (the part of your body between the stomach and legs).
 The pain may be mainly on one side.
 It can come and go, start out mild and then become sharp and stabbing.

 How is an ectopic pregnancy diagnosed?